canonical/mir/doc/getting_and_using_mir.md

 It is also useful to install Wayland support for Qt and qterminal:

     sudo apt install qterminal qtwayland5

+### Getting the latest Mir release on Ubuntu

+As a matter of policy Ubuntu does not routinely update packages after a series is released.
+This means the Mir team cannot reasonably guarantee that all series will have the latest Mir release available at all times.

+The latest Mir release is available for all supported Ubuntu series from the Mir team's "release PPA".
+To add the PPA to your system:

+    sudo add-apt-repository --update ppa:mir-team/release

 To remove the PPA from your system: